Charminbear/QueryStringConverter/readme.md

 ##THIS IS A WORK IN PROGRESS CONCEPT AS WELL AS APP
-I got the idea for this while developing my first real RESTful API and not being able to find an easy Library for handling of QueryStrings.
+I got the idea for this while developing my first real RESTful API and not being able to find an easy Library for handling and converting QueryStrings.
 So I decided to put this as a side-project.
 As im also diving into the awesome world of TDD, im doing my best to develop this whole Library in TDD Style.
 This of course also means that im prefering a more agile development - so the API and especially the given Names described below are most likely to change a lot.
 I put it there to have some basic requirements and an Idea of what I actaully have to test and then develop.